11 Things I Still Buy In Plastic

 5. Snacks

-I try to be prepared almost always, but sometimes, unexpected things occur, or it just happens that I want to try a product in plastic packaging.
+I try to be prepared, but sometimes, unexpected things occur, or it just happens that I want to try a product in plastic packaging.
 Most commonly, it is small snacks like energy or protein bars.
 Or ice cream.

 Low waste tip: Whenever I have the chance, I pick plastic-free snacks like these: